SuadoCowboy/SuadoScript/README.md

 # Extra
-Altough It is made in python, I intend to make it in gdscript (godot language) and maybe other languages like java, c++, c# and javascript.
+Altough It is made in python, I intend to make it in gdscript (godot language) and MAYBE other languages like Java, C++, C# and JavaScript.
+Theses versions would use Lua as plugin language instead of Python.